The Grand Tour is heading to the Arctic CircleJun 10 | 3 min read

-Find out the release date and filming locations and watch the trailer as Clarkson, Hammond and May return for a new special looking at the genius - and the madness - of French motoring.
+Find out the release date, filming locations, and watch the trailer as Clarkson, Hammond and May return for a new special looking at the genius - and madness - of French motoring.

-After their first ‘Lochdown’ special took Jeremy Clarkson, Richard Hammond and James May to the highlands of Scotland, their latest episode sees them stay in the UK to examine how the French attitudes towards life are reflected in their cars, their driving habits and in the rules of the road.
+After their first ‘Lochdown’ special took Jeremy Clarkson, Richard Hammond and James May to the highlands of Scotland, their latest episode sees them stay in the UK to examine how French attitudes towards life are reflected in their cars, driving habits and rules of the road.

 In the hour-long special, The Grand Tour Presents: Carnage A Trois, the three seek to answer several burning questions: Why are French cars so weird?
 Why don’t French drivers look after their motors?
 And why is French pop music so rubbish?